DamianoDurso/damianodurso.github.io/_posts/2024-10-06-Sentence embeddings for Employee Listening.md

     Question: Are there rewards for outstanding performance in your workplace? | Similarity: 0.7391

-As we can see the only difference between SBERT and BERT is the second questions. **SBERT picks something that may resonate more with how people actually experience and value recognition in the workplace**.
+As we can see the only difference between SBERT and BERT is the second question. **SBERT picks something that may resonate more with how people actually experience and value recognition in the workplace**.
 That is, rather than focusing on the existence of recognition structures, SBERT picks a question that is more likely to evoke feelings of appreciation and personal acknowledgment, **which seems to be supported by some [recent research](https://psycnet.apa.org/record/2008-05872-010)**.
-In any case, this is just a toy example, so you could probably find compelling arguments as well for having recognition systems in place.
+This is just a toy example, so you could probably find compelling arguments as well for having recognition systems in place.

 ## Conclusion: Unlocking Survey Insights with LLMEP in People Analytics